 Software integration allows businesses to integrate new data sources, systems, and processes without affecting existing operations.

-With an integration solution like OpenLegacy, you can unify your business processes and data, improving scalability and resource management.
+With an integration solution from OpenLegacy, you can unify your business processes and data, improving scalability and resource management.

 In addition to providing extensive capabilities that enable the integration of various systems and data types, OpenLegacy's API integration platform is flexible enough to align with your underlying infrastructure in order to support your growth and legacy modernization efforts.